Updated 2026 Regulations Airbnb Booking.com

 Zonas Tensionadas

-Saturated/Stressed Zones — areas where municipalities restrict or freeze new tourist rental licenses due to housing pressure.
+Saturated/Stressed Zones — areas where municipalities restrict or freeze new tourist rental licences due to housing pressure.

 REAT (Registro de Empresas y Actividades Turísticas)